YichaoOU/HemTools/docs/content/NGS_pipelines/crispr_seq.rst

 	APC_pos_vs_plasmid	treatment CRM-APC-positive-rep1_S4_L001_R1_001.fastq.gz,CRM-APC-positive-rep2_S5_L001_R1_001.fastq.gz

-.. tip:: Comparison name should be unique.
-Control & treatment in the 2nd column are keywords, misspelling can cause error.
+.. note:: Comparison names (column 1) should be unique.
+Control & treatment (column 2) are keywords, misspelling can cause error.

-2. gRNA library csv file (--gRNA_library option, required).
+**INPUT 2. gRNA library csv file (--gRNA_library option, required).**

 This file specifies your gRNA library.
 It is a csv file where the columns are sgRNA, sgRNA sequence, and the targeted gene.
 An example file is shown below.